Kidney cancer: Epidemiology

-The incidence rate of renal cancer increases with the age of an individual, with 75 being the approximate age of the peak incidence rate, as of 2018.
-However, nearly one half of all cases are diagnosed before the age of 65.
-In both male and female children, renal tumors represent 2% to 6% of kidney cancer, with Wilms' tumor being the most common.
+The incidence rate of renal cancer increases with the age, with 75 being the approximate age of the peak incidence rate, as of 2018.
+However, nearly one-half of all cases are diagnosed before the age of 65.
+In both male and female children, renal tumors represent 2 to 6% of kidney cancer, with Wilms' tumor being the most common.